sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/wolfi/add_update_images.md

-# Wolfi base images
+# Add and Update Wolfi Base Images

 When writing a Dockerfile, you typically base your image on an upstream release such as Alpine.
 Historically, we've used our [alpine-3.14](https://github.com/sourcegraph/sourcegraph/blob/main/docker-images/alpine-3.14/Dockerfile) base image for this purpose.

-Wolfi base images are built *from scratch* using [apko](https://github.com/chainguard-dev/apko/tree/main).
+Wolfi base images are built _from scratch_ using [apko](https://github.com/chainguard-dev/apko/tree/main).
 This allows the image to be fully customised - for instance, an image doesn't need to include a shell or apk-tools.

 ## How base images are built